Cobden, Ontario

 Cobden is a small community in the Township of Whitewater Region, in Renfrew County, Ontario, Canada.
 It is located 95 km northwest of Ottawa, and roughly halfway between Renfrew and Pembroke on Highway 17.
+Cobden sits adjacent to Muskrat Lake, which is located northeast of the town.

 History

-The area around Cobden was originally inhabited by the Nibachis, a sub-division of the native, Algonquian speaking, tribes of North America.
+The area around Cobden was originally inhabited by the Algonquin Anishinaabe people.
+In 1613, explorers traveling through the area recorded that the lake was home to a group of Algonquin, led by a man named Nibachis.
+Muskrat Lake was originally named Lac de Nibachis in his honour.

 Champlain's astrolabe

 In 1613, the French explorer Samuel de Champlain travelled through an area very near Cobden while he was exploring the Ottawa River.
 The Chenaux Rapids forced Champlain and his men to portage.
 They presumably took shore in Browns Bay, near present-day McKenzie's Hill.

-In 1953, a large rock was found in this area bearing a chiselled inscription.
-The inscription was hard to read but was determined to read, "Champlain Juin 2, 1613."

 Champlain's trail from that point is debatable.
 He may have cut straight across land to the southern tip of Jeffreys Lake, or he may have veered south, and skirted the far side of what later came to be known as the Champlain Trail Lakes.
-It is known that he eventually made his way to Green Lake, and at that point, according to several 19th-century authors, Champlain lost his astrolabe.
-It stayed there for 254 years, until it was found in 1867 by Edward George Lee, a 14-year-old farm boy helping his father clear trees near Green Lake (now Astrolabe Lake).
+It is known that he eventually made his way to Green Lake, and it was at that point, that Champlain potentially lost his astrolabe.
+It stayed there for 254 years, until it was found in 1867 by Edward George Lee, a 14-year-old farm boy helping his father clear trees near Green Lake (now Astrolabe Lake) which is located just south of Cobden.

-Edward gave the astrolabe to Captain Cowley, a Steamboat Captain on Muskrat Lake; Lee never received the ten dollars that Cowley had promised him, and Cowley sold the astrolabe to his employer, the president of the Ottawa Forwarding Company, R.W.
+Edward gave the astrolabe to Captain Cowley, a Steamboat Captain on Muskrat Lake, and Cowley sold the astrolabe to his employer, the president of the Ottawa Forwarding Company, R.W.
 Cassels.
 The astrolabe eventually passed to Samuel V. Hoffman of the New York Historical Society in 1942, remained there for 47 years, and was acquired by the Department of Communications for the Canadian Museum of Civilization in 1989.

-In 1990, a special celebration was held in Cobden in honour of the astrolabe's return.

-Although it cannot be conclusively proven that the astrolabe found near the Lake indeed belonged to Champlain, the following facts should be taken into consideration: